 - 1. Test fit the header, J1 on the 40 pin GPIO header before soldering to ensure proper fit.
 Don't solder just yet. - 2.
 Solder J4 the header for the power button and LED. - 3.
+Solder J7 (FDD/SATA configuration only) FDD/SATA cable. - 4.
 Solder J1.
 Make sure that it is "upside down" i.e. with the female portion of the socket under the board so that it can mate with the GPIO header.
-For best results, make sure the socket is snug against the board and perpendicular to the board. - 4.
-Solder the remaining parts in the following order: J3, and J2.
+For best results, make sure the socket is snug against the board and perpendicular to the board. - 5.
+Solder J8 Fan 1.
+Ensure the open notched portion of the connector faces toward the fan.
+This is required to provide correct polarity for any fan plugged into this connector.
+See the orientation in the picture below. - 6.
+Solder J3 (ATX 20/24 Pin configuration only) break out voltages. - 7.
+Solder J6 Fan 0. - 8.
+Solder J2 (ATX 20/24 Pin configuration only) ATX Cable.